-I'm aware of.
-I mean, the fasciae is the biggest abdominal organ, the the mentor and so on, I don't know any way of strengthening that.
-But I guess strengthen the external structure around in the back muscles, your obliques, your abdominals, the more that you can use those to contain the structures behind in in a organised way, the better when you
+Not that I'm aware of.
+I mean, the fasciae is the biggest abdominal organ, I don't know any way of strengthening that.
+But I guess strengthen the external structure around it, the back muscles, your obliques, your abdominals, the more that you can use those to contain the structures behind in an organised way, the better.